Lleida: Bus

 In addition to these, there's a tourist bus and a regular night service to nearby clubs.

-Lleida-Pirineus airport
+Airport

-Lleida has depended long time on nearby airports and had no local air transit.
-Lleida-Alguaire airport opened in 2010.
+Lleida is served by Lleida-Alguaire airport which opened in 2010.
+The airport provides direct routes to the Balearic Islands which are operated by Iberia.
+The nearest major airport is Josep Tarradellas Barcelona–El Prat Airport which provides most domestic and international destinations, it is located 154 km south east of Lleida.

 Future and planned services

 A tram-train system is pending approval.
 Using an existing but outdated passenger line, it would link Balaguer and Lleida, crossing both towns in a much needed move towards better public transportation, both inner-city and between localities.

 Languages

-Lleida is a traditionally Catalan-speaking city and province, with a characteristic dialect (known as Western or, more specifically, North-Western Catalan, or colloquially lleidatà).
+Lleida is a traditionally Catalan-speaking city, with a characteristic dialect (known as Western or, more specifically, Northwestern Catalan, or colloquially lleidatà).
 Most of the population is actively bilingual in Spanish.

 Culture

 Lleida was the Capital of Catalan Culture in 2007.

 Theatre and music venues

 Enric Granados Auditorium is the city's concert hall and main music institution and conservatory.
 It is named after the composer Enric Granados, who was born in the city.
 CaixaForum Lleida (formerly known as Centre Cultural de la Fundació La Caixa) includes a concert hall.
 Teatre Municipal de l'Escorxador is the town's main theatre; it includes a concert venue, Cafè del Teatre.
 A theatre and congress centre, La Llotja de Lleida, opened in 2010.